lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   it makes sense to do so, without userland being aware or needing to take any action whatsoever.

+* In order for transparent huge pages to be available, `CONFIG_TRANSPARENT_HUGEPAGE` has to be enabled.

+* The mode in which transparent huge pages run is specified by `/sys/kernel/mm/transparent_hugepage/enabled`.
+This is set to one of 'always', 'madvise', and 'never' - enabling unconditionally, enabling if memory is [madvise][madvise]d with `MADV_HUGEPAGE`, and disabling altogether, respectively.

 ## Huge Pages

 * On x86 the standard page size is 4KiB, huge pages are 2MiB and 'gigantic'